Some of the technical content on this site is only available in English.

 You do this by using the Unit option in the Create device section, when creating a new electronic lock.

-One of the main advantages of creating electronic locks and their associated doors at the unit level is when it comes to cleaning out a unit.
+One of the main advantages of creating electronic locks and their associated doors at the unit level is when it comes to moving out a unit.
 In this case, users can be removed and their keys invalidated, but the access and the associated doors that belong to the unit remain.

-See also the section for installers on configuring devices using the SALTO Nebula app.
+See also the section for installers on configuring devices using the Salto Nebula app.

 Creating unit access